govindrai/phase-0-handbook/phase-0-prerequisites.md

 You need to be able to:

 - Explain the difference between <a href="http://examinedexistence.com/carol-dweck-on-fixed-mindset-vs-growth-mindset/" target="_blank">growth and fixed mindset</a>.
-- Identify my
+- Identify your
 <a href="http://www.vark-learn.com/english/page.asp?p=questionnaire" target="_blank">VARK learning style</a>.
-- Explain my <a href="http://www.thelearningweb.net/personalthink.html" target="_blank">thinking style</a> and what I enjoy or find challenging when learning
+- Explain your <a href="http://www.thelearningweb.net/personalthink.html" target="_blank">thinking style</a> and what I enjoy or find challenging when learning
 - Identify strategies to work more effectively.
 Read [Nine Things Successful People Do Differently](https://hbr.org/2011/02/nine-things-successful-people/) for inspiration.

 #### 3. Update your browser
 It's very important that you're using the latest version of your web browser.
 For Phase 0, we recommend working with [Chrome](https://www.google.com/chrome/browser/).

 #### 4. Typing and shortcuts
 It's important to be able to type at a decent rate in this new career you've embarked on!
 That said, it's not the end of the world if you struggle with typing, just take some time to practice, practice, practice!
-And trust us, you will get pleanty of practice at DBC.
+And trust us, you will get plenty of practice at DBC.

 Take a baseline <a href = "http://www.typingtest.com/index.html" target="_blank">test</a> to see how fast you currently type.